agermanidis/TranscriptBot/README.md

 ### Introduction

-TranscriptBot is a command-line utility that listens to the sound input from your mic, transcribes each sentence it hears, and posts it to Slack in real-time.
+TranscriptBot is a command-line utility that listens to the sound input from your mic, transcribes each sentence it hears using the Google Web Speech API, and posts it to Slack in real-time.
 It lets people on your team who are not physically present follow along a meeting or conversation without having to join in a video conference call.

 ### Installation